dotchain/dotchain.github.io/ComposableOperations.md

 An esoteric example is counters.
 On the face of it, incrementing or decrementing numbers does not have anything to do with sets or arrays.
-But a virtual array of numbers can effectively specify a number (the total of all elements) and also allow increments (insert the increment) and decrements (insert the negative).
+But a virtual array of numbers can effectively specify a number (the sum of all elements) and also allow increments (insert the increment) and decrements (insert the negative).
 This might seem like it would grow the array indefinitely and be a burden to store the array but the interesting aspect here is that the array itself never